Agate Stone | Meaning and Properties

 History of the Mineral Agate

-Agate was highly valued by many ancient cultures including the Sumerians, Egyptians, Greeks and Romans and was used extensively for talismans, seals, vessels (container used mainly for liquids), beads and gemstones.
-The Ancient Roman author, naturalist and natural philosopher Pliny the Elder (23 AD - 79 AD) also wrote about agate in his works "Naturalis Historia" and frequently made reference to Theophrastus' work "On Stones".
+Agate stones were highly valued by many ancient cultures including the Sumerians, Egyptians, Greeks and Romans.
+They were used extensively for talismans, seals, vessels (container used mainly for liquids), beads and gemstones.
+The Ancient Roman author, naturalist and natural philosopher Pliny the Elder (23 AD - 79 AD) also wrote about the mineral in his works "Naturalis Historia" and frequently made reference to Theophrastus' work "On Stones".

 Achates was a stone formerly in high esteem, but now held in none.
 It was first found in Sicily, near a river of that name; but has since been discovered in numerous other localities.
 In size it exceeds any other stones of this class, and the varieties of it are numerous, the name varying accordingly.

-He goes on to name several different varieties of agate and the locations where they can can be found.
+He goes on to name several different types of agate and the locations where they can be found.
 Like Theophrastus he also makes reference to dendrachates (dendritic agate) which he says is "marked with small shrubs".
 Dendritic agate is included with dendrites which are crystals with a branching formation that can often resemble plants or other organic matter.
-Pliny talks about varieties of agate from India and their distinctive markings and says the sight of some stones is beneficial for the eyes whilst others when held in the mouth allay thirst.
-Then there are those which are good for counteracting the effects of poison inflicted by the scorpion and those stones can also be found in Cyprus.
+Pliny talks about different types of agate from India and their distinctive markings and says the sight of some is beneficial for the eyes whilst others when held in the mouth allay thirst.
+Then there are those which are good for counteracting the effects of poison inflicted by the scorpion and agates can also be found in Cyprus.
 He believed stones with uniform colour would render athletes invincible and went on to say the variety with the highest value had the transparency of glass.

 Crazy Lace Agate | Natural History Museum Los Angeles